Understanding Tinnitus

 Essential adjunct

-Treating hypertension, anaemia, thyroid disorders, and diabetes directly improves tinnitus in many patients.
-Metabolic control is non-negotiable in systemic tinnitus.
+Treating hypertension, anaemia, and thyroid disorders directly improves tinnitus in many patients.

 Sound-Based Therapies